phastmike/vimide/README.md

 ```

 This will force C# as the language used.
 Not the best solution but works to some extent.

+It will also complain on Plugin updates as changes are local...

 ## Setup
 Run the shell script *`setup.sh`*.